ansxy/desainweb-nakama/README.md

-# Collage Project Desain Web Holy Quran Nakam
+# Collage Project Desain Web : Al-Quran Nakama

-This project create for final project Desain Web
+This project created for final project for course Desain Web

+Created with love <3